LAS2311/Maasai-Project/README.md

 //Provider NASA LP DAAC at the USGS EROS Center
 Tags ('modis', 'myd11a2', '8day', 'global', 'aqua', 'surface_temperature', 'emissivity', 'lst');
 ImageCollection ID('MODIS/MYD11A2');
+Please visit LP DAAC 'Citing Our Data' page for information on citing LP DAAC datasets.

 MYD11A2 is comprised of the following layers for daytime and nighttime observations: